+The auditor, MHA, previously traded through the legal entity MacIntyre Hudson LLP.
+In response to regulatory changes, MacIntyre Hudson LLP ceased to hold an audit registration with the engagement transitioning to MHA Audit Services LLP.
 The independent auditor, MHA, will be proposed for re-appointment at the forthcoming Annual General Meeting.